waltonjones/atf3paper/figures/Fig3/caption.md

-\label{fig:3} - Secondary screen for regulators of Or47b expression using gene-specific RNAi
+\label{fig:Figure 3} - Secondary screen for regulators of Or47b expression using gene-specific RNAi

 **A.**